dasch-swiss/dsp-meta-svc/docs/index.html.md

 Welcome to the new and improved DSP API!
 You can use our API to access DSP API endpoints, which can be used to create, read, update, and delete project data.

 We have examples in JavaScript and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-# Authentication

-TODO: Add documentation when authentication service is ready